-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-Scottrade charges $6.95 per stock trade which is $2.00 more than OptionsHouse which charges clients $4.95 per trade.
-Looking at trading options, OptionsHouse's base fee is $4.95 while Scottrade's is $6.95.
-Contracts are pricier at Scottrade, costing $0.70 versus $0.50 at OptionsHouse, a difference of $0.20 per contract.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Scottrade charges $6.95 per stock trade which is $2.00 more than OptionsHouse which charges customers $4.95 per trade.
+With options, the base fees charged are $6.95 (Scottrade) and $4.95 (OptionsHouse).
+OptionsHouse's per contract rate of $0.50 is less than Scottrade which charges $0.70.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-OptionsHouse alongside Scottrade have virtual trading.
-For mobile trading, OptionsHouse along with Scottrade both support the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while OptionsHouse offers none of these.
-On the whole, when it comes to tools, research, and trading on the go, OptionsHouse posted awards for Best in Class - Mobile Trading in 2014, while Scottrade found itself with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+OptionsHouse and Scottrade both offer virtual trading.
+Taking a look at mobile trading, OptionsHouse and Scottrade both have a iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts and Debit Cards are available to clients of Scottrade while OptionsHouse offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2017, while Scottrade found itself with none of these.

-Overall, both OptionsHouse and Scottrade are rated 4.00 stars.
+Overall, both OptionsHouse and Scottrade hold a 4.00 star rating.